ravjohal/buildmyaichatbot/replit.md

 -   **Intelligent SPA Crawler:** A dual-mode website crawler that automatically detects and renders JavaScript-heavy Single Page Applications using Playwright, with robust SSRF protection and resource limits.
 -   **Q&A Caching System:** Reduces LLM API costs by caching question-answer pairs with hybrid caching (exact + semantic matching).
 Uses MD5-based question normalization for exact matches and pgvector embeddings for semantic similarity (85% threshold).
 Automatically matches paraphrased questions (e.g., "What are your hours?" matches "What time are you open?").
 Features automatic cache invalidation on knowledge base updates, hit count tracking, and admin-accessible cache statistics endpoint showing total cached questions, cache hits, hit rate, and estimated cost savings.
 -   **Manual Answer Training:** Enables chatbot owners to improve accuracy by manually correcting AI responses through the Analytics interface.
 Corrected answers are stored in the `manual_qa_overrides` table and take highest priority in the response pipeline (Manual Override → Exact Cache → Semantic Cache → LLM).
 Supports both exact matching (MD5 hash) and semantic matching (pgvector embeddings at 85% threshold) for paraphrased questions.
 Features include: edit button on assistant messages in Analytics, visual "Manually trained" badge indicators, use count tracking, and automatic embedding generation for semantic similarity search.
 Pro-tier feature accessible through the Analytics dashboard.
+-   **Satisfaction Ratings:** Allows visitors to rate their chat experience with 1-5 stars after engaging in a conversation (triggered after 3+ messages).
+Ratings are stored per conversation and can be analyzed through the Analytics dashboard to measure chatbot effectiveness and customer satisfaction.
+-   **Proactive Chat Popup:** Automatically displays a friendly popup notification to website visitors after a configurable delay (0-60 seconds), encouraging them to start a conversation.
+Fully customizable message and delay settings configured through the chatbot wizard's Personality step.
+Only appears when the chat widget is initially closed.
+-   **Email Notifications:** Sends automated email alerts to chatbot owners via Resend integration for two key events: (1) New lead submissions - immediate notification when visitors submit contact information; (2) Unanswered questions - alerts when chatbot may have provided insufficient answers after a configurable threshold (default 30 minutes).
+Users can manage notification preferences, timing thresholds, and custom email addresses through Account Settings → Email Notifications page.

 ## External Dependencies